Skip to content

 How to handle it:

 • Lead with insight, not a pitch: “I completely understand.
-My goal isn’t to sell you something that doesn’t fit—I’d rather help you figure out if this is actually the right solution for your needs.”
+My goal isn’t to sell you something that doesn’t fit—I’d rather help you figure out if this is the right solution for your needs.”

 • Show expertise: Instead of jumping into a demo, share industry trends, case studies, or data-backed insights.